Skip to Content

 Emergency Preparedness Plan Homepage

 An Emergency Preparedness Plan (EPP) is a packet of information that an affected utility submits to TCEQ for review and approval.
-The plan applies to affected utilities and contains information about the water system and how it operates under emergency conditions.
-The plan proposes to TCEQ how the affected utility will maintain a water pressure of 20 or 35 psi (pounds per square inch) throughout the distribution system when the power has been off for more than 24 hours during an emergency and contains emergency contact information.
+The plan applies to affected utilities and proposes to TCEQ how the affected utility will maintain a minimum water pressure throughout the distribution system for more than 24 hours in the event of a power outage.
+The plan should be reflective of how the system will respond during an emergency and contains emergency contact information.

 What is the Enabling Legislation?

-Affected utility is defined as a retail public utility, exempt utility, or provider or conveyor of potable or raw water service that furnishes water service to more than one customer; and is not an affected utility in Harris and Fort Bend Counties under Section 13.1395 of the TWC.
-Furthermore, Section 13.1394 also requires water systems providing water under emergency conditions during an extended power outage must do so at a minimum water pressure of 20 psi.
+An affected utility is defined as a retail public utility, exempt utility, or provider or conveyor of potable or raw water service that furnishes water service to more than one customer.

 What Water Systems are an Affected Utility?